GuidovdRiet/react-structure/README.md

 ## How to structure your code this way?

-### 1. Create a global component

 Is this example I created a component with the name `Card`.
-This component will receive the a prop with the name `__type` and returns the associated `Card` for this type.
+This component will receive a property with the name `__type`.
+This `__type` selects the right component in the `cards object` and returns the associated `Card` component for this type.

 ```javascript
 // Cards